 Q: Hello!
 Can VA loans help with building a dome home?
 We have done extensive research on this type of home.
 My Husband is getting out of the military in a couple of years and we are researching what needs to be done on either buying or building a home in a permanent location in Texas.
 We are going to be renting a year or so first to clear up some debts.
 Thank you, in advance!
 (Thelma Webb)

 A: It's possible, but the problem you're likely to have is with the appraisal.
 This is such a unique structure that it's unlikely there are other houses like this nearby for an appraiser to use for comparison.

-Visit Veterans United to read those guides or download a copy of my book on VA loans.
+Visit Veterans United's VA loan education portal to read those guides or download a copy of my book on VA loans.

 Answer a few questions below to speak with a specialist about what your military service has earned you.